Pre-General Availability: 2017-05-24

 |JEP 251: Multi-Resolution Images||

-Enables applications to adapt to display devices whose resolutions may vary from approximately 96dpi to 300dpi during run time.
+Enables set of images with different resolutions to be encapsulated into a single multi-resolution image.
+This could be useful for applications to adapt to display devices whose resolutions may vary from approximately 96dpi to 300dpi during run time.

 The interface java.awt.image.MultiResolutionImage encapsulates a set of images with different resolutions into a single multi-resolution image, which enables applications to easily manipulate and display images with resolution variants.